Flower7C3/weekly-class-schedule/readme.txt

 == Changelog ==

+= Version 4.20 =
+* admin table with visibility icons and titles on hover

 = Version 4.19 =
 * get post title with taxonomy function
 * dynamic define WCS4_POST_TYPES_WHITELIST, allow location for teacher and classroom